 Things to know about belimumab (Benlysta)

-People who have severe and active central nervous system involvement should not take belimumab.
+The intravenous (IV) version is approved for use in people with lupus who are ages 5 and older.
+The subcutaneous (under the skin) injection version is approved for people over age 18.1 People who have severe and active central nervous system involvement should not take belimumab.
 You also should not take it if you are currently taking another biologic drug.1

 Women who wish to get pregnant should not try to conceive for at least 4 months after their last treatment.1